ImperialCollegeLondon/formalising-mathematics-2022/README.md

 # Formalising Mathematics

 This is the repository for Kevin Buzzard's 2022 course on formalising mathmatics in the Lean theorem prover.
-The course runs from January to March 2022.
-The material will start appearing on or before 10th January 2022.
+The course ran from January to March 2022.
+Note: the 2023 version of the course is [here](https://github.com/ImperialCollegeLondon/formalising-mathematics-2023).

 ## Installation